camunda-community-hub/script-connector/README.md

 # zeebe-script-worker

-A Zeebe worker to evaluate scripts.
+A Zeebe worker to evaluate scripts (i.e. script tasks).
 Scripts are useful for prototyping, to do (simple) calculations, or creating/modifying variables.

 * the worker is registered for the type `script`
 * required custom headers: